dotnet/csharplang/proposals/utf8-string-literals.md

 Still this is a convenience item, the feature can exist without it and it is non-breaking to add it at a later time.

+### Wait for Utf8String type
+While the .NET ecosystem is standardizing on `ReadOnlySpan<byte>` as the defacto Utf8 string type today it's possible the runtime will introduce an actual `Utf8String` type is the future.

+We should evaluate our design here in the face of this possible change and reflect on whether we'd regret the decisions we've made.
+This should be weighed though against the realistic probability we'll introduce `Utf8String`, a probability which seems to decrease every day we find `ReadOnlySpan<byte>` as an acceptable alternative.

+It seems unlikely that we would regret the target type conversion between string literals and `ReadOnlySpan<byte>`.
+The use of `ReadOnlySpan<byte>` as utf8 is embedded in our APIs now and hence there is still value in the conversion even if `Utf8String` comes along and is a "better" type.
+The language could simply prefer conversions to `Utf8String` over `ReadOnlySpan<byte>`.

+It seems more likely that we'd regret the `u8` suffix pointing to `ReadOnlySpan<byte>` instead of `Utf8String`.
+It would be similar to how we regret that `stackalloc int[]` has a natural type of `int*` instead of `Span<int>`.
+This is not a deal breaker though, just an inconvenience.

 ## Unresolved questions
 [unresolved]: #unresolved-questions